nightw/xy-k2so-enhancements/README.md

 ### Moshine
 - Extends the distance from Vulcanus and Nauvis to Moshine to 10000 km and 25000 km respectively.
 - Add a connection from Moshine to Maraxsis which is 15000 km long
+***
+Credits to Krastorio 2 as research data and tech card sprites were edited to create the assets in this mod.